Turn your smartphone into a pro Zoom camera rig instead of overpaying for a webcam

 This story was originally published and last updated .

-For example, this $30 generic webcam has been marked up to $136 on Amazon, and it's far from the only one.
+For example, this generic webcam has been marked up from $49 to $139 on Amazon, and it's far from the only one.

 You don't need to pay a bunch of money for a silly, bad, and potentially insecure or poorly made webcam.
 You probably already have a great camera in your pocket: your smartphone.
 With just a few tools, you can have your Zoom calls looking like professionally produced appearances, and with far more flexibility than some little USB camera with a clip on the back.

-Note: This article was originally published on March 26.
-We've updated it with new stock and price checks plus a few new product recommendations on May 10.
-This information changes frequently, so please be patient with us as we continue to update our product recommendations and their availability.